vishwajeet08/SMS-BILL-/README.md

 Contact Number of the coustomer (on which sms will be send)

-photo size,
+photo size

-photo number (if any),
+photo number (if any)

-Total amount ,
+Total amount

-Advance Amount,
+Advance Amount

-It will automatically calculate the balance amount , Then it will ask for wether you want to send this sms to coustomer or not : you have to press "y" for yess "n" for no
+It will automatically calculate the balance amount

+Then it will ask for wether you want to send this sms to coustomer or not : you have to press "y" for yess "n" for no

 and after this it will ask do you want to create bill.